What is Aftcasting?

 The outcome of a Monte Carlo simulation is based on adding a degree of randomness to an average portfolio growth.
 You still have to guess an average growth rate for the rest of your life.

 Markets are random in the short term, cyclical in the medium term, and trending in the long term.
 They are neither random, nor average, nor trending in all time frames.
-They are made up of secular trends that can last as long as 20 years.
+Secular trends can last as long as 20 years (up down or sideways).
 The randomness of the markets are piggybacked onto these secular trends.
-Assuming an average growth and adding randomness to it does not provide a good model for the market behavior over the long term.
+Assuming an average growth and adding randomness to it does not provide a good model for the market behavior over the long term and it makes the model to "forget" the black swan events.

 The randomness in the Monte Carlo simulation is based on an assumed distribution curve of random outcomes.
 Some models use normal (Gaussian) distribution, some use log-normal distribution.
 In reality, several factors influence the shape of the distribution curve, such as: time spent in retirement, asset allocation strategy, asset mix, withdrawal rate, management costs, to name a few.
 Any randomness generated based on the incorrect distribution curve will result in significant variations from the reality of the markets.